 As humans, we seem to have to label and categorize everything, including our experiences.
 We tend to file all things as positives, negatives, light, dark, good and bad etc. What if I suggested to you that all your experiences are both good and bad, positive and negative, light and dark?
-If you take away the judgment, we humans place on our experiences – where does that leave us?
-It leaves us with love and a divine energy that is teaching us how to express our truth and be our authentic self.
-Ultimately, everything falls into divine balance in one way or another.
+If you take away the judgment we humans place on our experiences – where does that leave us?
+It leaves us with love and divine energy that is teaching us how to express our truth and be our authentic self.
+Ultimately, everything falls into perfect balance in one way or another.

 Just a little something to think about.

 “I am grateful that my mind and body are in perfect balance.
 I am a harmonious being.
 Thank You!”

 I took this photograph last week on one of our little hikes in the area.
 Depending on what is happening in the mountains surrounding us, this part of the channel can flood at any time.
 The trail traverses down into the channel and then back up the other side.
 What you can’t see from the angle of my photo is that housing, roads and golf courses surround the trail.
 In other words, safe but not safe.